Common tasks with KQL for Microsoft Sentinel

 Filtering data: where

-The where operator is arguably the most important operator, because it's the key to making sure you're only working with the subset of data that is relevant to your scenario.
-You should do your best to filter your data as early in the query as possible because doing so improves query performance by reducing the amount of data that needs to be processed in subsequent steps; it also ensures that you're only performing calculations on the desired data.
+The where operator is the most important operator because it's the key to making sure you're only working with the subset of data that's relevant to your scenario.
+Filter your data as early in the query as possible because it improves query performance by reducing the amount of data that needs to be processed in subsequent steps.
+It also ensures that you're only performing calculations on the desired data.
 See this example:

 SigninLogs